 We are here to support Deaf and hard-of-hearing adults and seniors who have social and emotional issues.

-Clients can approach us to help with applications for national financial assistance schemes such as Assistive Technology Fund (ATF), Special Assistance Fund (SAF), and Seniors’ Mobility and Enabling Fund (SMF).
+Clients can approach us to help with applications for national financial assistance schemes such as Assistive Technology Fund (ATF) and Seniors’ Mobility and Enabling Fund (SMF).

 We provide Job support to employers to tap on the group of potential employees from the Deaf community.
 As part of our service to the Deaf community, we help Deaf people to find suitable jobs.